Lukas Franks PI

 Anoushka opened the door and stepped out into the outer office.
 “Mr. Franks will see ya,” she said.

 “Thank you very much.”
-I heard a fast clipped Indian accent.
+I heard a clipped Indian accent.

 Anoushka ushered him in.
 “Mr. Franks, this is Drax.”